- Remove meat from plastic packaging and place in large pot of water.

 HAND-CARVED DELI MEATS (Pastrami, Corned Beef, Brisket, Turkey & Tongue)

-- Defrost meat to room temperature.
+- Defrost meat overnight in refrigerator.
 DO NOT REMOVE FROM PLASTIC PACKAGING.

 - Boil water in a saucepan or pot large enough to submerge entire meat package.